MythBusters: Rejected myths

 MythBusters refuse to test some myths.
 Paranormal concepts, such as aliens or ghosts, are not addressed because they cannot be tested by scientific methods, although one exception, pyramid power, prompted Adam to comment, "No more 'oogie-boogie' myths, please" and stated at a tour show in Indianapolis in 2012 that it was a mistake.
 Another myth related to the paranormal was the "Haunted Hum" myth, which involved testing if a particular, inaudible sound frequency can lead people to believe that an area is haunted.

 The program generally avoided experiments harmful to live animals, though in one episode, they bombarded cockroaches and other laboratory insects with lethal doses of radiation.
 The cast addressed this, saying that the insects were specifically bred for experiments, and would have likely died anyway.
 However, animal carcasses, including those of pigs and chickens, were often used, but the MythBusters repeatedly emphasized that the animals died of natural causes.

 The book MythBusters: The Explosive Truth Behind 30 of the Most Perplexing Urban Legends of All Time (ISBN 1-4169-0929-X) gives a list of a dozen myths that are unlikely to be explored, although four were eventually tested.
 Savage commented that testing myths that require them to disprove general claims is difficult because of the inherent difficulty in proving a negative.
 As a result, when they pursued such myths, they typically went about disproving specific methods that claim to achieve results.

-Certain myths are not tested due to various objections by Discovery Channel or their advertisers, most notably myths pertaining to radio-frequency identification vulnerability.
+Certain myths are not tested due to various objections by Discovery Channel or their advertisers, most notably myths pertaining to radio-frequency identification (RFID) vulnerability.
 Through nine seasons, 2,391 experiments were performed and 12 tons of explosives were used to test 769 myths.
 The team expressed reluctance to test conspiracy-theory myths, such as the JFK assassination or 9/11 conspiracies, although they have tested some of the conspiracy theories relating to the Apollo Moon landings.